Piffaro, The Renaissance Band

 Piffaro, The Renaissance Band, originally called "The Philadelphia Renaissance Wind Band", is a Philadelphia-based early music ensemble.

+History

 The group was founded in 1980, and performs music of the late Medieval and Renaissance periods.
 Piffaro's instrumentarium includes shawms, dulcians, sackbuts, recorders, krumhorns, bagpipes, lutes, guitars, and a variety of percussion.

 Piffaro generally performs a concert series of four to five concerts a year in Philadelphia, in addition to touring throughout the United States, Canada, Europe and elsewhere.
 They regularly perform onstage with the Washington Christmas Revels.
 The ensemble also has extensive recordings with Deutsche Grammophon, Dorian Recordings, Newport Classic, Navona Records, and under their own label.
-The group's current Artistic Directors are Joan Kimball and Robert Wiemken.
-Priscilla Herreid will become Artistic Director for the group beginning with the 2022-2023 concert season.
+The group's founding Artistic Directors were Joan Kimball and Robert Wiemken.
+Priscilla Herreid became Artistic Director beginning with the 2022-2023 concert season.

-Regular members are Joan Kimball, Robert Wiemken, Grant Herreid, Greg Ingles, Erik Schmalz, and Priscilla Smith Herreid; Tom Zajac was a regular member until his death in August 2015.
+Regular members are Priscilla Herreid, Grant Herreid, Greg Ingles, and Erik Schmalz.
+Tom Zajac was a regular member until his death in August 2015.
+Joan Kimball and Robert Wiemkem retired in 2022.

 Early Music America has awarded Piffaro's founders and co-artistic directors, Joan Kimball and Robert Wiemken, their 2021 Howard Mayer Brown Award for lifetime achievement in the field of early music.